astrophys/FindFungi_adapted_for_slurm/README.md

 * R-3.4.2 (packages: wordcloud)
 * graphviz 2.26.0 (installed via yum)

+## Acknowledgements:
+Thank you Paul Donovan and Gabriel Gonzalez for all your help and support getting this installed on our cluster.

 ## License
 This project is licensed under the MIT License.